ehamberg/gtdguide/src/lyagtd.markdown

 class="context">@ Foobert Agenda</span>" context.
 These contexts will of course change along with changing teams/managers/supervisor, etc.

-# The "<span class="listname">some day/maybe</span>" list
+# The "@@some day/maybe@@" list

-You don't want to lose your million-dollar idea of making a "jumping to conclusions" mat that lets people jump to conclusions, but since this is a project you want to realise when you have more time you don't want to have it "pollute" your <span class="listname">next actions</span> lists or your list of
+You don't want to lose your million-dollar idea of making a "jumping to conclusions" mat that lets people jump to conclusions, but since this is a project you want to realise when you have more time you don't want to have it "pollute" your @@next actions@@ lists or your list of @@projects@@ either.
-<span class="listname">projects</span> either.
-(Remember that the <span
-class="listname">next actions</span> only contains the things that should be done as soon as possible and that your <span class="listname">projects</span>
-list will be reviewed regularly to make sure that all projects have at least one next action.)
+(Remember that the @@next actions@@ only contains the things that should be done as soon as possible and that your @@projects@@ list will be reviewed regularly to make sure that all projects have at least one next action.)

-This is where the <span class="listname">some day/maybe</span> list comes it.
+This is where the @@some day/maybe@@ list comes it.
 This list simply contains ideas and projects you *might* want to realise at some time in the future.
-This is where both <span class="action">"replace ugly painting in bed room"</span> and <span class="action">"start a cult"</span>
+This is where both <span class="action">"replace ugly painting in bed room"</span>
-should go.
-(Assuming--of course--that you don't want to do either of those things right now.)
+and <span class="action">"start a cult"</span> should go.
+(Assuming--of
+course--that you don't want to do either of those things right now.)

 # Calendar